ucdavis/hpccf-docs/docs/admin/scripts.md

 -   `slurmd-launch` | `slurmctld-launch` | `slurmdbd-launch`: a wrapper around Slurm services that exit non-zero if the Slurm storage is not yet available.

+-   `upgrade-reboot-ALL-down-nodes.sh`: without arguments, looks for down nodes, and run the `upgrade-reboot-node.sh` script on them, one node per screen window.

+    -   Optional arguments, one of:
+        -   `node1 node2 node3 ...`
+        -   `partition-name`

+-   `upgrade-reboot-node.sh` `NodeName`: run the sequence of steps that bring most nodes back into compliance and tries to re-add the node to Slurm.

+-   `victoria-download.sh` `logs | metrics` `version`: download the specified version of the Victoria product and stow it.

+-   `whoami-ssh`: process the authlog for SSH ssh keys to figure out who the actual logged-in user is.